devhid/stackoverflow-clone/README.md

   ```

   ## To-do
+  * Refactor code base since it got messy at the end (remove debug statements).
+  * Create ansible scripts to easily setup NodeJS microservices, load balancers and other useful instances.
+  * Make a minimal frontend for now using Angular.
-  * Setup mail server to send verification emails.
+  * ~Setup mail server to send verification emails.~
-  * Add `/send_email` endpoint which will be called by registration service in `/adduser`.
+  * ~Add `/send_email` endpoint which will be called by registration service in `/adduser`.~
   * ~~Develop a `search` microservice.~~
   * ~~Develop the rest of the API in a separate microservice, `qa-service`.~~
   * Deploy microservices on separate instances.
-  * Find a way to call all endpoints on only one IP so that grading will work.
+  * ~Find a way to call all endpoints on only one IP so that grading will work.~
-  * Extensively test each endpoint with fake data.
+  * ~Extensively test each endpoint with fake data.~